kanbanyte/sepa/assessments/srs.md

 These requirements specify the system's characteristics and behaviors that are not related to its functionality but contribute to its overall performance and usability.

-Here are the non-functional quality requirements for the software architecture and design of the Robot Vision System:
+Here are the non-functional quality requirements for the software architecture and design of Project 24:
 * **Reliability:**\
 The system should be able to operate without failure for extended periods of time to ensure that the cobot can complete pick and place tasks with minimal pauses.
 A failure in this context refers to any instance where the cobot stops and awaits human intervention.\